ebi-ait/hca-ebi-wrangler-central/.github/ISSUE_TEMPLATE/published_project_tracker.md

 - [ ] Transfer files to ingest to validate data files
 - [ ] Ask the Secondary Wrangler for an end-to-end review of the project.
 Ask the Expertise Wrangler to review specific tabs if needed
 - [ ] Submit dataset to Production
+- [ ] Convert project data to SCEA format following the SCEA conversion SOP if appropriate